-Many of the animals that come through Furkids each year would benefit greatly from the hands-on care and TLC provided by short-term foster parents.
+Many of our animals would benefit greatly from the hands-on care and TLC provided by short-term foster parents.

 Nothing is better than the interaction a pet receives in a home, and there are many situations that cause an animal to need a temporary foster home, such as: